j-tws/marketplacer-coding-challenge/README.md

 ## About The Challenge

-The challenge for this coding test is to create a simple CLI marketplace application.
-The marketplace application will have a list of products where users can select which item to add into their cart.
+Written in Ruby, the challenge for this coding test is to create a simple CLI marketplace application for Marketplacer.
+The application will have a list of products where users can select which item to add into their cart.
 User can also view their cart with the option to remove items from the cart.
 The cart display will show the price total of selected items along with the discounted total price if applicable.

 ## Getting Started